stealthman22/100-days-of-code/log.md

 Day 29: JS 30.
 We built a Pomodoro clock.
 Learnt how to work with Date.now() (gets timestamp) , and new Date (converts timestamp to actual time), alongside it's sub-methods; getHours(), getMInutes(), then to make setInterval()work properly with countdowns.
 Then I did ZTM; learnt new features of ES 5 and 6 (Babel, let and const, Destructuring (makes it easy to dynamically create and update object properties {name, age} = obj), symbol and =>).

+DAY 96 (23rd July 2014)

+Learnt more about functions in ZTM.
+Worked on scopes, the ES6 way of writing func (assigning it to a variable).

+Closures: An executed func will never run again, but there will be a reference to it.

+Currying: The process of converting a func with many arg, to only have one arg at a time: const curry = (a)=> (b) => a+ b;

+Compose: Put two func together to form a third, where the input of the one, is the output of the other: const compose = (f, g) => (a) => f(g(a));

+Funct purity: Ensuring a func doesn't affect the outside world, and does one thing.
+It should have no side effects (causing actions we did not plan for), and deterministic (always produce the same result when given the same output).